FAQ About Jodi Baglien Essential Oils

 Same thing in Aromatherapy.
 For the beginner, my best advice is to take my beginner prep class, or Level One Foundations Certificate.
 Also get a good resource book, and develop your own “nose”, then watch for your own results.

-A. Our oils are 100% pure essential oils, ethically farmed from sustainable sources, and organic when possible.
+Our oils are 100% pure essential oils, ethically farmed from sustainable sources, and organic when possible.
 We buy oils grown and distilled for professional use to be utilized as “plant medicine”.
 Selected by Jodi for their aromatic depth and vitality.
-Please consider taking the time to read this WONDERFUL article by Jade Shutes, called "The Quality of Essential Oils". click here for article
+Please take the time to read this WONDERFUL article by Jade Shutes, called "The Quality of Essential Oils".

 Quality carrier oils for the skin will be manufactured by cold pressed processes.
 Compared to heat extracted, cold pressed oils often contain Vitamin E and natural antioxidants helping to prevent spoilage of the carrier.
 Cold pressed oils can be stored in the refrigerator to help extend their shelf life, and will soften or become liquid again at room temperature – do not microwave, this can destroy active ingredients!